Selecting the Right Plastic for Your Next Molded Part

 Proto Labs has many additional stocked resin options including PPS, TPE, TPU, LCP, HDPE, LDPE and PSU, and most resin properties can be improved by additives such as glass and carbon fiber.

 To order material samples, contact your sales rep or email us at firstname.lastname@example.org.
-We also offer a detailed Materials Matter white paper that provides a highly technical overview of the materials selection process.
+We also offer a detailed white paper that provides a technical look of the thermoplastic materials selection process.
+And of course, our material comparison guide is an good resource when narrowing down plastic, metal, and elastomer materials.